CompNet/Renard/README.md

 > uv run python -m pytest tests

+Alternatively, the project Makefile has a test target:

+> make test

 Expensive tests are disabled by default.
 These can be run by setting the environment variable `RENARD_TEST_ALL` to `1`.

+# Renard UI

+Since version 0.7, Renard has a web interface powered by gradio.
+First, install the additional dependencies:

+> uv sync --group ui

+Then, simply run:

+> make ui

+And open your browser at http://127.0.0.1:7860

 # Contributing